|

 we need to find better cages for the more dangerous ones."
 He then

-looked over at Race's cage, the door of which had been flung open, then up
+looked over at Race's cage, the door of which had been flung open, then

 at the still-open window.
 He shook his head and smirked to himself,

 "Nah.
 Couldn't be.
 We must've put this one to sleep."
-He closed the door
+He closed

 and latched it tight.